tripal/tripal_doc/docs/dev_guide/module_dev/buddies/buddy_values.rst

   print "Created or found cvterm with id=$cvterm_id\n";

   // Create the property record in the featureprop table
-  $feature_id = 1; // For this example a gene feature exists with this id
+  $feature_id = 1; // For this example, assume a gene feature already exists with this id
+  // Here we demonstrate passing all the cvterm values using a ChadoBuddyRecord
   $values = [
     'buddy_record' => $chado_cvterm_record,
     'featureprop.value' => 'Example value of 2 for the property',